mayuanyang/helloaurelia/README.md

 ## Demo
 The demo for this project has now deployed to my github page, [click here to have a look](https://mayuanyang.github.io)

+## Installation
+Install aurelia-cli from npm or your package manager Install all the packages in this project
+Open a command prompt in src/heloworld and type in "au run", type in type in "au run --watch" for watch mode

 ## Scope
 A real world application usually has a frontend, a backend api with database to feed the content and authentication.
 This project will focus on these 3 big categories as well as their sub categories.